qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 );
 ```

 That code will add the new dimension to the server world map and send dimension sync packets to client.
+You should not do this during server initialization.

 When the server restarts, the dynamically added dimension will vanish.
 To make sure that dynamically added dimensions are still present when the server restarts, you need to save the dimension configuration:

 ```java
 RegistryKey<World> dimId = RegistryKey.of(Registry.WORLD_KEY, new Identifier("namespace:new_dimension_id"));